Yaya-Cout/Nwagyu/src/reference/tutorial/12-icon.md

 editor, which I use for almost everything (I still use GIMP for raster image edition, but not for from scratch creation).

-Note that creating or reprocessing the icon on GIMP can sometimes leads to better results if you want to avoid blurry edges on your icon.
+Note that creating or reprocessing the icon on GIMP can sometimes lead to better results if you want to avoid blurry edges on your icon.

 ### NumWorks color palette